Home

 • Repeat.

-Standing Jump over Barrier or Obstacle
+Standing Jump Over Barrier or Obstacle

 Begin by standing straight, feet at shoulder width and arms relaxed at your sides.